rhythm38/IT496-Introduction-to-Data-Mining-Course-Project_Group7/README.md

 ## Task1.ipynb

+In this file, We have chosen two specific problem statements or prediction tasks related to the ICC Cricket World Cup 2023:

+1) Predicting the batsman who will hit the most sixes in the tournament.

+2) Predicting the bowler who will be the leading wicket-taker and will have the most 4-wicket hauls in the tournament.

 ## Task2.ipynb

 In this file, we have built a model to predict the playing 11 for the teams playing the final match.
 The finalists have already been predicted in task 3 and we have used a representative team for showcasing the prediction of our model.